-The financial statements have been prepared on a going concern basis, which assumes continuity of normal business activities and the realisation of assets and discharge of liabilities in the ordinary course of business.
+The financial statements have been prepared on a going concern basis, which assumes continuity of normal business activities and the realisation of assets and liabilities in the ordinary course of business.

-As disclosed in the financial statements, the consolidated entity incurred a loss of \$131,581 for the period ended 30 June 2020.
-As at that date, the current liabilities of the consolidated entity exceeded its current assets by \$4,522,657.
+As disclosed in the financial statements, the consolidated entity has incurred a loss after tax of \$771,082 and had net cash outflows from operations of \$265,627 for the year ended 30 June 2020.
+As at that date, the current liabilities of the consolidated entity exceeded its current assets by \$329,953 and the consolidated entity had a net liability position amounting to \$128,621.

-The above factors and events indicate a material uncertainty which may cast significant doubt as to whether the consolidated entity will continue as a going concern and therefore whether it will realise its assets and extinguish its liabilities in the normal course of business and at the amounts stated in the financial report.
+The above factors indicate a material uncertainty which may cast significant doubt as to whether the consolidated entity will continue as a going concern and therefore whether it will realise its assets and extinguish its liabilities in the normal course of business and at the amounts stated in the financial report.

-The directors concluded that there are reasonable grounds to believe that the consolidated entity will continue as a going concern, after taking into consideration the following factors:
+The directors have concluded there are reasonable grounds to believe that the consolidated entity will continue as a going concern, after taking into consideration the following factors: